TEL: Low-Latency Failover Traffic Engineering in Data Plane: Introduction

 \section{Introduction}

-Recent Cloud data centers run numerous applications on its network that is interconnected through several servers.
-The applications have low-latency requirements and demand fast rerouting in the case of any link failure while preserving the Quality of Service (QoS) constraints.
-To address these requirements, Fast Re-Route (FRR) mechanisms can be leveraged to reroute the traffic of failed link in the data plane~\cite{PURR-conext2019}.
-The network robustness and availability can be significantly increased by proactively maintaining the back forwarding rules in the switches.
-Such an approach empowers the network to rapidly detour the traffic of affected flows using the currently available backup forwarding rules.
-However, such solutions are unaware of QoS constraints dictated by the traffic policies because the selected nodes in the path may not have enough capacity to steer the traffic, and a completely new path should be found.
-Max-min fair allocation mechanisms~\cite{jose2019distributed,max-min-CCR18} can be exploited to overcome this problem but these mechanisms require control plane interaction.
+Recent cloud datacenters run numerous applications on their networks that are interconnected through several servers.
+The applications have low-latency requirements and demand fast rerouting in the case of any failure.
+To address these requirements, Fast Re-Route (FRR) mechanisms are widely used to reroute the traffic~\cite{PURR-conext2019}.
+Control plane FRR typically computes the backup forwarding rules to detour the traffic in the data plane when the failure occurs.
+This proactive way of maintaining the backup forwarding rules in the switches improves the network robustness and availability.

+The control plane FRR solutions are widely adopted by the network equipment vendors.
+Such solutions allow the network administrators to implement the network functionalities as a black-box option~\cite{PURR-conext2019}.
+Nevertheless, these mechanisms provide less flexibility to the network operators for customized packet processing.
+Recent advances in programmable data planes~\cite{p4-2014} offer flexible packet header processing, which is useful in many use-cases, including network monitoring~\cite{pint-sigcomm20}, and traffic load balancing~\cite{hula-SOSR16} to state few examples.
+Packet recirculation can be used as a simple mechanism in the programmable pipelines to detour the traffic to the pipeline's input port.
+Then, the pipeline can select the different egress port when the failure is detected.
+However, this solution decreases the packet processing throughout and increases its latency~\cite{PURR-conext2019}.

+\begin{review2} Some business networking applications have stringent Quality of Service (QoS) requirements such as latency and bandwidth.
+Control plane FRR solutions could satisfy the QoS requirements by using mechanisms such as max-min fair allocation~\cite{jose2019distributed,max-min-CCR18}.
+In contrast, data plane solutions are fast in rerouting the traffic but unaware of QoS constraints dictated by the traffic policies.
+The reason is that the selected nodes in the path may not have enough capacity to steer the traffic. \end{review2}